 You will now see an active log of all alerts that have been sent, including date/time, escalation level sent to, and reminder setting data.

-Click an entry in the Alert log to get detailed info on that specific alert.
+Click an entry in the Alert history to get detailed info on that specific alert.
 An Alert details window will pop up with Details and Messages tabs.

 Several situations could occur:

-- There is no entry in the Alert log?
+- There is no entry in the Alert history?

 - The entry is there, but no message was sent?